Aketirani/audio-mnist/readme.md

 Execute `python -m pre_commit run --all-files` to ensure code quality and formatting checks.

 ### Conclusion
 This project epitomizes the application of machine learning in voice and speech analysis, showcasing the potential to discern gender through acoustic features.
-Please explore this repository, delve into the code, and even extend it to foster further advancements in this field.